IzicTemi/End-to-End-CI-CD/README.md

 ##### Configure Infrastructure

-- Find the job named `configure-infrastructure` in the config file.
+- Create a job named `configure-infrastructure` in the config file.
   - Write code to set up the EC2 intance to run as our back-end.
-    - Select a Docker image that supports Ansible.
     - Add the SSH key fingerprint to job so that Ansible will have access to the EC2 instance via SSH.
     - Attach the "workspace" to the job so that you have access to all the files you need (e.g. inventory file).
     - Create an Ansible playbook named `configure-server.yml` in the `.circleci/ansible` folder to set up the backend server.
 Remember that you are running this Playbook against an EC2 instance that has been programmatically created (inside the CircleCI job).